prateekraiger/devFolio/README.md

 # devFolio
-As An Developer my portfolio which includes projects mad eby me
+As An Developer my portfolio which includes projects made By Me